cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 }
 ```
 As seen in the example above, there are two `CSSStyleSheet` methods that are commonly used with a custom element:
-- `replaceSync` which takes a stylesheet rule and applies it to the constructed stylesheet
+- `replaceSync` which takes a stylesheet rule and applies it to the constructed stylesheet.
 - `insertRule` which adds a new stylesheet rule to the constructed stylesheet.

 Also note that the shadow DOM has an `adoptedStyleSheet` function to associate one or more constructed stylesheets to it.

 ### Style Inheritance

-As noted previously, web components created with a shadow DOM have an isolated CSS scope.
+As noted previously, web components created with a Shadow DOM have an isolated CSS scope.
 One exception to this rule are CSS properties that are inherited.
 They include the `color` property, most `font` properties, and `list-style` related properties (see [the full list](https://web.dev/learn/css/inheritance#which_properties_are_inherited_by_default)).
 You can still override these properties inside your component.

 You can use a CSS custom property to update an inherited property.
 For instance you might have a CSS rule in your component:
 ```css